-John Kitzhaber was born in Colfax, Washington on March 5, 1947, and moved to Oregon with his family at age 11.
-After earning his bachelor’s degree at Dartmouth College, Kitzhaber returned to Oregon to study medicine at the University of Oregon Medical School (now Oregon Health and Science University).
+John albert Kitzhaber was born in Colfax, Washington on March 5, 1947, and moved to Oregon with his family at age 11.
+After earning his bachelor’s degree at Dartmouth College, Kitzhaber returned to Oregon to study medicine at the University of Oregon Medical School, now Oregon Health & Science University.

 Kitzhaber practiced emergency room medicine in Roseburg from 1974 to 1988, where he developed a deep interest in health care public policy.
 This interest, together with a concern for the livelihoods of rural Oregonians, compelled him to seek public service.

 As a legislator, including eight years as Senate President, Kitzhaber brought lawmakers and interest groups together to enact a number of groundbreaking laws, such as the Oregon Health Plan.
 In 1994 and 1998, Oregonians elected Kitzhaber governor.
 While leading state government, he presided over eight years of significant economic growth.
 He won acclaim for his pioneering work on the Oregon Plan for Salmon and Watersheds, a collaborative effort that brought together government and private landowners to protect clean water and native salmon runs.

 After two terms as governor, Kitzhaber continued working to improve access to cost-effective health care, becoming one of the nation’s most respected voices on health care reform.